Genocs/Genocs.github.io/README.md

 - DRY (Don't repeat yourself)
 - KISS (Keep It Simple Stupid)

+**Don't Repeat Yourself** (DRY) is a software development principle that states that software developers should avoid repeating the same code or data in multiple places.
+This principle encourages developers to create abstractions and modularize their code, making it easier to maintain and update.
+By following the DRY principle, developers can reduce the amount of time spent on debugging and refactoring code, as well as improve the overall quality of their software.

+The **Keep It Simple Stupid** (KISS) pattern is a software development principle that encourages developers to keep their code and designs as simple as possible.
+This helps to reduce complexity, improve readability, and make the code easier to maintain.
+The KISS principle also promotes the use of fewer lines of code, which can help to reduce development time and cost.

 and remember:

 > - The best and fastest way to do something is don't.